The dotCMS Docker examples are implemented using docker-compose (which is also compatible with Docker Swarm).

 The containers provided by dotCMS can be run in any Linux Docker compatible orchestrator.
-We have chosen to provide our reference implementation using docker-compose files.
-Docker compose files can be used by Docker Swarm as well as by docker-compose.
+We have chosen to provide our reference implementation using docker-compose files, which can be used by Docker Swarm as well as by docker-compose.

 There are several reasons for chosing this file format:

 - The YAML file for docker-compose and Swarm is easy to understand, and is an effective way of communicating the needed configuration for services, volumes, and networks.